roy2EZ/Beer_Fact_Analysis_NEU_CS5200_Database_Management/readme.md

 # Beer Fun Fact Analysis
-project for *NEU 2019 Fall CS5200 database management* course (Sep. - Dec.
+This is a project for *NEU 2019 Fall CS5200 database management* course (Sep. - Dec.
 2019)

 ## Project Description
 This project designed and implemented an database for analyze rating and reviews of 350000+ beer brands in US.